top of page

 I also test how listeners normalize for different talkers' vowel spaces based on exposure to the same absolute formant value in vowels produced by different speakers.
 Listeners extend shifted formants across speakers; their subsequent perception of a novel talker reflects the relative formants of exposure stimuli based the training talker's apparent vowel space.

-There is less evidence for word-specific phonetic details; variation across words can instead be explained by phonetic details associated with broader characteristics like part of speech and phonetic effects of lexical access.
-Listeners cannot reliably distinguish between homophone mates, but exhibit slightly above chance accuracy under some conditions, particularly when the homophone mates differ in characteristics that have associated prosodic patterns, e.g. emotional valence or part of speech.
-Speakers have a limited ability to learn new word-specific targets; exposure to stimuli manipulated in opposing directions in different words does not provide evidence for word-specific shifts based on the phonetic details of the exposure stimuli.
+Factors beyond phonological contrasts also exhibit associated phonetic details, including emotional valence and part of speech.
+In an ongoing study, I show that longer vowel duration increases listeners' perception that a stimulus item is a noun rather than a verb, both for real words and for nonce words.
+The existence of the effect among nonce words cannot be explained by phonetic details associated with individual words.
+After accounting for factors such as part of speech, there is no clear evidence that a model of the phonological representation requires phonetic details to be linked to individual lexical items rather than being mediated by other factors.
+Speakers have a limited ability to learn new word-specific phonetic details; exposure to stimuli manipulated in opposing directions in different words does not provide evidence for word-specific shifts based on the phonetic details of the exposure stimuli.
 Instead, recent exposure to a word broadens the acceptable phonetic realizations of the phonological categories within that word; higher activation levels result in those words reaching full activation based on weaker phonetic matches.

 Evidence for Sound Changes